CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Prepare_data.md

 ### Simplify Data

-Many of the remaining data columns have little meaning n the context of the physical data parameters, such as grain size, so we strip them out here.
+Many of the remaining data columns have little meaning in the context of the physical data parameters, such as grain size, so we strip them out here.